isomorfeus/isomorfeus-preact/docs/lucid_component.md

 class MyComponent < LucidComponent::Base # is a Preact::Context Consumer

   render do
-    # in a LucidComponent state can be used for local state managed by react:
+    # in a LucidComponent state can be used for local state managed by preact:
     state.some_var
     # in addition to that, store can be used for local state managed by redux:
     store.a_var